 Most families take time at dinner to talk about how their day was.
 This topic is a perfect way for parents to learn more about what is going on in their children’s lives.
 It is important to ask detailed questions in order to get a more detailed answer from a child.
 Instead of asking “What did you do at school today?”, a parent should ask ” What did your math teacher show you in math class today?”.

-The key thing to remember is always make sure that everyone has the chance to start and add to the dinner conversation each week.
+The key thing to remember is always to make sure that everyone has the chance to start and add to the dinner conversation each week.
 You’ll be amazed at what you’ll learn.

 You can find even more ideas with our Conversation Starters.
 Click to find out more.